Tourism in Wales: Infrastructure

 Wales is connected to the rest of the United Kingdom (its principal tourist market) by road, rail and domestic flights.
 The M4 Motorway connects South and West Wales with Southern England and London.
 The A55 road is the principal route linking North Wales with North West England.

-There are several rail links between England and Wales, and trains run to Cardiff Central, Newport and Swansea from London Paddington, and to Cardiff Central from Portsmouth, Gloucester, Birmingham New Street, Manchester Picadilly, Nottingham and Newcastle.
+There are several major rail links between England and Wales.
+Regular trains operate to Cardiff Central, Newport and Swansea from London Paddington, and to Cardiff Central from Portsmouth, Gloucester, Birmingham New Street, Manchester Picadilly, Nottingham and Newcastle.

 Cardiff Central offers connections to the South Wales Valleys, the Vale of Glamorgan and West Wales, and Swansea offers connections to West Wales.
 There are direct services from London Euston and Birmingham to Holyhead via the North Wales Coast.
 Internally, there are services from Cardiff to Holyhead.

-Cardiff Airport has domestic and some international flights.
-Some budget airlines operate from Cardiff to Europe, Africa and North America.
-Internally, there are twice daily return flights from Cardiff to Anglesey with Highland Airways.
-Many daily flight operate to and from other major UK cities such as Newcastle, Edinburgh, Glasgow, Aberdeen and Belfast.
+Cardiff Airport offers domestic and international flights.
+Domestically, Loganair operates flights to Edinburgh, and Aer Lingus provides a service to Belfast City.
+The previously operated twice-daily return flights to Anglesey are no longer in service.
+While international flights are operated by carriers such as Ryanair, TUI Airways, and Vueling which operate regular and seasonal services to destinations across Europe, North Africa, and the Middle East.

-The country is also connected to Ireland by car ferry services operating daily from Welsh ports, principally Holyhead.
+The country is also connected to Ireland by car ferry services operating daily from Welsh ports, principally those at Holyhead.
 These services are frequent and usually operated by fast ferries.